everplans/codetest/README.md

 Everplans Codetest
 =================

-This code base is a barebones rails app.
-Use this as a starting point (feel free to work with either Node.js or Scala if you are more comfortable.)
-The essential goal is to create a questionnaire app with three workflows: Define questionnaire, allow a user to fill out the questionnaire, and, finally, view a user's answers.
+Your goal is to create a questionnaire app with three workflows: Define questionnaire (admin user), allow a user to fill out the questionnaire (end user), and, finally, view a user's answers (admin user).
+For purposes of this code sample, don't worry about actually creating different user types, you don't need to implement any kind of roll or security scheme to complete the test.

-Clone this repo but don't fork it (you don't want to point other people to your answer!).

 ### Defining the questionnaire